aigerimdev/vocabloom-frontend/README.md

 It helps users build and organize their vocabulary with tools that go beyond a basic dictionary.

 ## Highlights
-- **Smart Word Search** — Get phonetics, audio, part of speech, meanings, definitions, and examples from an open dictionary API
+- **Smart Word Search** — Get phonetics, audio, part of speech, meanings, definitions, and examples (dictionary API)
-- **Personal Vocabulary Collection** — Save and tag words for easy review anytime
+- **Personal Vocabulary Collection** — Save and tag words for easy review
-- **Custom Word Creation** — Add your own words with personalized meanings, phonetics, and tags
+- **Custom Word** — Add your own words with personalized meanings, phonetics, and tags
 - **Personal Notes & Examples** — Keep your own notes and example sentences for each word
-- **Amazon Polly Audio** — Listen to your examples in natural-sounding speech
+- **Amazon Polly Audio** — Listen the examples in natural-sounding speech
-- **AI-Powered Examples** — Generate examples with Gemini AI, tailored to your desired difficulty and context
+- **AI Examples** — Generate examples with Gemini AI by difficulty and context
-- **Mobile-First Design** — Access your vocabulary seamlessly on phone, tablet, or desktop
+- **Mobile-First Design** — Works great on phone, tablet, or desktop

 ## 🚀 Demo